Obama endorses Wes Moore in Maryland governor's race - NewsBreak

 BALTIMORE -- Former President Barack Obama is stepping in to boost Democrat Wes Moore's bid to be Maryland's next governor.

-Moore's campaign on Tuesday released a TV ad in which the 47th president endorses Moore, calling the candidate his friend.
+Moore's campaign on Tuesday released a TV ad in which the 44th president endorses Moore, calling the candidate his friend and saying "the choice is clear."

 "Now, at a time when so much of our politics is about tearing people down, Wes Moore is working to bring people together and lift them up," Moore said.
 "He wants to build an economy that works for everyone and schools that are second to none.
 Because Wes knows that Maryland is strongest when no one is left behind."